MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/create-custom-api-maker-portal.md

 > [!IMPORTANT]
 > Many fields related to creating Custom API cannot be changed after you create them.
 You should carefully plan the design of the Custom API before you start.
-If you later decide that you need to change things after you create the Custom API, you may need to delete the existing entity data and re-create the Custom API.
+If you later decide that you need to change things after you create the Custom API, you may need to delete the existing record and re-create the Custom API.
 >
 > Please review the following to understand which field values cannot be changed:
 > - [CustomAPI Table Columns](customapi-table-columns.md)